 Located in the Riverwalk Pizzeria, this full-scale brewery has a variety of brews on tap crafted by a professional brewer.
 Their daily specials are reasonably priced with large servings.

-The girls trip wouldn’t be complete unless we did a little shopping.
-Mainstreet DeLand, as it is with dining, is filled with unique independently owned boutiques and shops.
-Again, I have to go back in order to visit htem all.
-A few of our favorites on main street include:
+The girls’ trip wouldn’t be complete unless we did a little shopping.
+Mainstreet DeLand Association, as it is with dining, is filled with unique independently owned boutiques and shops.
+Again, I have to go back in order to visit them all.
+Discovering all these unique independently owned shops was one of the best things about our trip.
+A few of our favorites on the main street include:

 - Sidecar – A vintage shop with a full bar.
 It’s the best of both worlds!